Longest day? - Longest word, sentence and novel

 No matter.
 It makes a handy doorstop.

-Did you like this article?
+Is this blog helpful?
 Well, you reached the end, so it must have something going for it.
 The next one's going to be so much better.
-That's a promise!
-Sign up here for future posts.

 Till the next time ...